"Wait, You Want Me to Bring LEGO Bricks to a Board Meeting?"

 - Strategic planning sessions or annual retreats where you need fresh thinking

-- Leadership transitions when alignment is critical
+- Leadership transitions, when alignment is critical

 - New program design or organizational rebranding